projectara/greybus-spec/source/bridged_phy.rst

 .. c:function:: int get_direction(u8 which, u8 *direction);

-    Requests the GPIO controller return a line’s configured direction (0 for output, 1 for input).
+    Requests the GPIO controller return a line's configured direction (0 for output, 1 for input).

 .. c:function:: int direction_input(u8 which);